Johann Tserclaes, Count of Tilly: Campaign against the Swedes and death

 Following Magdeburg, Tilly engaged the army of Gustavus Adolphus at the Battle of Breitenfeld on 17 September 1631, near the city of Leipzig, which he had reached after laying waste to Saxony.
 In the battle he was outmaneuvered by King Gustavus Adolphus and suffered 27,000 casualties.
-The Swedes’ maneuvering and accurate, rapid artillery fire caused his troops to break and flee.
+The Swedes' maneuvering and accurate, rapid artillery fire caused his troops to break and flee.
 He withdrew, and political rivalries prevented Wallenstein from coming to his aid, so he turned to defence.
 He defeated the Swedes at Bamberg on 9 March 1632.
 While attempting to prevent the Swedes from crossing into Bavaria over the Lech near Rain am Lech, he was wounded early in the Battle of Rain on 15 April by a 90-gram arquebus bullet (not, as erroneously reported, by a culverin cannon ball), which shattered his right thigh, and died of osteomyelitis (bone infection) fifteen days later in Ingolstadt at the age of 73 on 30 April 1632.
 His tomb is in Altötting, Upper Bavaria.

 Descendants

-A fraternal descendant, Antonio Octavio Tserclaes de Tilly (1646–1715), was a Spanish general and nobleman.
-A sister or daughter, Albertina, of this Prince Antonio Octavio, would be the first root for the Spanish ducal title, Dukes of Tserclaes, bestowed in July 1856 by Queen Isabella II of Spain to members of the Pérez de Guzmán, family, living in Jerez and Seville, Spain.
+Fraternal descendants include Antonio Octavio Tserclaes de Tilly (1646–1715) and Claude Frédéric t'Serclaes, Count of Tilly (1648-1723).
+Antonio was a general and nobleman in service of Spain, while his younger brother Claude fought in service of the army of the Dutch Republic.
+A sister or daughter, Albertina, of this Prince Antonio Octavio, would be the first root for the Spanish ducal title, Dukes of Tserclaes, bestowed in July 1856 by Queen Isabella II of Spain to members of the Pérez de Guzmán family, living in Jerez and Seville, Spain.